Skip to main content

 • Bark Air, Set Jet, K9 Jets: $5,000–$8,500 cross-country one-way (pet + owner)

-• Charter (you book the entire jet): $30,000–$80,000 round-trip; pets ride free with the charter
+• Charter (you book the entire jet): $30,000–$80,000 round-trip, pets ride free with the charter

 What drives long-distance pet transport pricing

-• Distance: Operators charge a base fee + per-mile (typically $0.75–$1.50/mi).
+• Distance: operators charge a base fee plus per-mile (typically $0.75–$1.50/mi).
 Fuel cost and driver hours dominate the math.

-• Urgency: Standard transport books 7–14 days out.
+• Urgency: standard transport books 7–14 days out.
 Same-week and next-day add $200–$600.

-• Door-to-door vs terminal-to-terminal: Door-to-door adds $100–$300 but eliminates handoff stress.
+• Door-to-door vs terminal-to-terminal: door-to-door adds $100–$300 but eliminates a handoff.

-• Multiple pets: Second pet usually adds $100–$400 (one crate vehicle slot already booked).
+• Multiple pets: a second pet usually adds $100–$400, since one crate slot in the vehicle is already booked.

 Ground transport vs air cargo: when each makes sense